drewdeponte/git-ps-book/src/guides/add-patches-to-your-stack.md

 It has an initial skeleton of a Rust project.
 That's just a Hello World program right now, and we can see we have a branch called `main` that were checked out on.
 That's why `HEAD` points to it, and we then have an upstream `main` with a remote of `origin`.
-That happens to be where `main` points to on our GitHub repository for this.
+It happens to be where `main` points to on our GitHub repository for this.

-Technically, in Git Patch Stack terms, any branch that has an upstream is a Patch Stack.
-So you can have as many of these Patch Stacks as you want, as long as they are branches that have a remote upstream.
-To add patches on to a stack, you first have to be checked out on a branch that has an associated upstream.
+Technically, in Git Patch Stack terms, any branch that has an upstream tracking branch is a Patch Stack.
+So you can have as many of these Patch Stacks as you want, as long as they are branches that have an upstream tracking branch.
+To add patches on to a stack, you first have to be checked out on a branch that has an associated upstream tracking branch.
 In our case, `main`.

 ### Make a change

 Then we just make changes like we normally would in `git`.
 We add a commit and that commit conceptually becomes a patch.
 So let's do that real quick.
 Let's go look at our source code here.
 We have a `main()` function.

 ```rust
 fn main() {